NoahGX/Data-Exploration-Using-Pandas/README.md

-# Data Exploration: Pandas Library
+# Data Exploration Using Pandas

 ## Overview
 The purpose of this Jupyter notebook is to analyze and manipulate data sets with the Python libraries `pandas` and `plotly`.
 The tasks range from manipulating a simple fruit dataset to extracting insights from a baby names dataset take from online.
 This notebook also explores an election dataset to identify winning political parties.